lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ## Implementação Concisa

-Compared with the `BatchNorm` class, which we just defined ourselves, we can use the `BatchNorm` class defined in high-level APIs from the deep learning framework directly.
-The code looks virtually identical to the application our implementation above.

 Comparado com a classe `BatchNorm`, que acabamos de definir a nós mesmos, podemos usar a classe `BatchNorm` definida em APIs de alto nível diretamente do framework de aprendizado profundo.